successful interview process

 Temporary Staffing Agencies Encouraged to Check Contracts after OSHA Changes

 OSHA has recently released new guidelines that address temporary workers in regards to workplace safety.
-The new guidelines not only effect the temporary employers, but the staffing agencies that employed them as well.
+The new guidelines not only affect the temporary employers, but the staffing agencies that employed them as well.
 OSHA made some changes to the guidelines that can now hold staffing companies responsible if they violate anything in the OSH Act.

 It is important that staffing companies are up to date on these changes so that there are no threats to their business.
 Things such as a lack of training can be seen as neglect on the staffing company’s part and result in a violation.
 OSHA is encouraging staffing agencies and employers to work together to ensure that all employees are properly trained on safety rules regardless of if they are a temporary employee or not.